Noise dissipation mechanisms of an acoustic liner under grazing flow: Flow field within the orifice

 In the absence of flow, the velocity profiles are nearly symmetric across the orifice, with small streamwise asymmetries arising from the grazing nature of the acoustic wave.
-The peak acoustic-induced velocity matches the theoretical value closely across all SPLs.
-Remarkably, in presence of grazing flow, at low SPL (\fref{fig:Acoustic_induced_v_component} (a,b)) the peak of the acoustic-induced velocity is about twice that of the no-flow case and exceeds the theoretical prediction by a factor two.
-This suggests that the grazing flow energy adds to the acoustic energy, pushing flow into the downstream half of the orifice at velocities higher than the ones obtained in absence of grazing flow.
+Remarkably, in the presence of grazing flow, at low SPL (\fref{fig:Acoustic_induced_v_component} (a,b)) the peak of the acoustic-induced velocity is about twice that of the no-flow case.
+This suggests that the grazing flow energy adds to the acoustic energy, pushing flow into the downstream half of the orifice at velocities higher than the ones obtained in the absence of grazing flow.
 This means that the flow contribution dominates at low SPL; this scenario is consistent with the observed broadband amplification of SPL by the turbulent grazing flow found by \citet{RONCEN2025119058} and a transfer of energy from the broad frequencies associated with the turbulence field to the tonal frequency of the acoustic field.
-When SPL exceeds $140\,\mathrm{dB}$, the theoretical value of acoustic-induced velocity is recovered, indicating that the acoustic forcing overcomes the effect of the grazing flow.
+When SPL exceeds $140\,\mathrm{dB}$, the maximum value of $v^+_\text{ac}$ in the presence of grazing flow approaches the maximum of the case without grazing flow, indicating that the acoustic forcing overcomes the effect of the grazing flow.

-With grazing flow, the maximum and minimum of the $v_{ac}$ profiles are consistently located in the downstream half of the orifice, around $x/d \approx 0.8$, due to the quasi-steady vortex which acts as a barrier to the acoustic waves.
+With grazing flow, the maximum and minimum of the $v^+_{ac}$ profiles are consistently located in the downstream half of the orifice, around $x/d \approx 0.8$, due to the quasi-steady vortex which acts as a barrier to the acoustic waves.
 This spatial asymmetry could be responsible for the increased acoustic resistance by effectively reducing the orifice cross-section.
-As the SPL increases, the location of the maximum $v_{ac}$ shifts toward the orifice centre and the distribution along the orifice diameter becomes more symmetric, indicating an increased acoustic-induced mass flow.
+As the SPL increases, the location of the maximum $v_{ac}^+$ shifts toward the orifice centre and the distribution along the orifice diameter becomes more symmetric, indicating an increased acoustic-induced mass flow.

 Overall, the effect of the grazing flow is to concentrate the acoustic-induced velocity in the downstream corner, and to increase the peak value relative to the no-flow case at low SPL.
 The effective porosity, linked to the area available for the acoustic-induced flow, increases with SPL as the acoustic forcing becomes dominant, reducing the blockage effect of the quasi-steady vortex.